elmahio/documentation/docs/logging-to-elmah-io-from-umbraco.md

 Hit F5 and watch messages start flowing into elmah.io.

+> Elmah.Io.Umbraco 3.x depends on UmbracoCms.Core >= 7.6.3.
+If you are on a previous version of Umbraco, you can use Elmah.Io.Umbraco 1.0.25, which depends on UmbracoCms.Core 7.2.5.

 ## Umbraco Cloud

 When using Umbraco Cloud, you may not have a local clone of the source code.
 To install elmah.io on Umbraco cloud, execute the following steps: